Why This Site?

 - Readers tend to be very sports oriented, followed by food & drinks and travel/tourism (virtual tie), and technology.

 Advertisements must be related in some way to food, or travel in Oregon.
 Cooking schools, food retailers, cook books, local food events etc. are all fine.
 Advertisements from restaurants are rarely accepted, and we will not review or favor any restaurants who advertise with us.

-Traffic – in 2010, the site received 1.58 million page loads and 906,060 unique visitors.
-2011 is continuing steady growth with a projection of over 1.6 million views.
-In September of 2009as #32 out of the 500 top food sites in the nation.
-Advertisements are occasionally placed into the Rss feed, which goes out to over 4,000 readers.
+Traffic – in 2012, the site received 1.77 million page loads and over 950K unique visitors.
+2013 is continuing steady growth with a projection of over 2 million views.
+In September of 2009 as #32 out of the 500 top food sites in the nation.
+Advertisements are occasionally placed into the Rss feed, which goes out to over 7,000 readers.

 Questions?
 Feel free to contact me for more information.